 Follows the story of a mother trying to understand how and why female empowerment is linked to the sustainability of our world.

 Asks the question, “Is a species set on endless growth sustainable?”

 Assessment and Qualifications Alliance A2 Biology, Unit 4: Populations and Environment – Collins

 Specific to the Assessment and Qualifications Alliance course but provides a number of questions that may be useful to individuals not taking the course.

-Population Growth & Migration (Volume 220) – Independence Educational Publishers
+Our Changing Population (Volume 292) – Independence Educational Publishers

 Covers migration and population.
 Tailored primarily towards the 14 – 18 age group.

 Sustainability (Volume 290) – Independence Educational Publishers

 Covers sustainability issues and solutions.
 Tailored primarily towards the 14 – 18 age group.